Lannea schweinfurthii

-Lannea schweinfurthii is a small to medium sized deciduous tree within the Anacardiaceae family.
-The tree is sometimes called 'bastard marula' or 'false marula' because when it is without flowers or fruits, it become quite similar to the marula tree and sometimes confused for the marula tree.
+Lannea schweinfurthii is a small to medium-sized deciduous tree within the Anacardiaceae family.
+The tree is sometimes called 'bastard marula' or 'false marula' because when it is without flowers or fruits, it become quite similar to the marula tree and sometimes it's confused for the marula tree.
 Extracts of the species is used in traditional human and veterinary medical practices.

 It has three varieties that are recognized by their leaf-blade outline and hairiness of leaves.

 Description

-The species is capable of growing up to 22 m in height but common range is between 3-15 m, it has an open or spreading crown with drooping branches bearing foliage at its end, bark is usually flaky and grey to brownish in color but young stems tend to be pubescent becoming flaky when mature.
+The species is capable of growing up to 22 m in height, but the common range is between 3-15m.
+It has an open or spreading crown with drooping branches bearing foliage at its end, bark is usually flaky and grey to brownish in color, but young stems tending to be pubescent become flaky when mature.
 Leaves are imparipinnately compound, with about 1-5 pairs of leaflets; leaf-blade is broadly ovate to elliptic in outline.
-Inflorescence is spike-like racemes; flowers are greenish yellow to yellow colored, fruit is an ellipsoid berry, grows up to 12 mm long and red-brown when ripe.
+Inflorescence is spike-like racemes; flowers are greenish yellow to yellow colored, fruit is an ellipsoid berry, which grows up to 12 mm long and is red-brown when ripe.